In this ultimate guide to 3PL service providers you will find the answers to the following questions:

 - Operating your own warehouse requires significant upfront capital investment that is not required when unitizing the the services of a 3PL

-- When operating your own warehouse a large portion of your costs e.g. leasing and labor are fixed but under the 3PL model the majority of your costs should be transaction based and you should pay only for the space and the services that you use.
+- When operating your own warehouse a large portion of your costs e.g. leasing and labor are fixed but under the 3PL model the majority of your costs should be transaction based and you should pay only for the space and the services that you use or require.

 - The ability to leverage expertise for new business requirements, process improvement and cost reduction opportunities is limited to the knowledge of your existing staff or immediate network when operating your own warehouse whereas there will be multiple sources of expertise and knowledge within the 3PL’s network